-Our third-party suppliers may not be able to produce sufficient inventory to meet commercial demand in a timely manner, or at all, and we continue to experience longer lead times for certain components and materials used in the production of our products and product candidates.
+Our third-party suppliers may not be able to produce sufficient inventory to meet commercial demand in a timely manner, or at all, and we continue to experience long lead times for certain components and materials used in the production of our products and product candidates.
 Our third-party suppliers may not be required to provide us with any guaranteed minimum production levels or have dedicated capacity for our products.
 As a result, we may not obtain sufficient quantities of products, components or other key materials in the future, which could have a material adverse effect on our business as a whole.
-Any disruption to the facilities or operations of our third-party suppliers resulting from weather-related events, epidemics, including global health concerns, fire, acts of terrorism, political instability, labor or geopolitical issues, or any other cause could materially impair our ability to manufacture our products and to distribute our products to customers.
-For example, we have a global supply chain and manufacture some components of our products outside the United States, including without limitation, Taiwan.
-Any interruption or other delay in the production or delivery of our suppliers could reduce sales of our products and increase our costs and any negative impact of such matters on our third-party suppliers and manufacturers may also have an adverse impact on our results of operations or financial condition.
+Any disruption to the facilities or operations of our third-party suppliers resulting from weather-related events, epidemics, including global health concerns, fire, acts of terrorism, political instability, war, labor or geopolitical issues, or any other cause could materially impair our ability to manufacture our products and to distribute our products to customers.
+We have a global supply chain and manufacture some components of our products outside the United States, including without limitation, Taiwan and Israel.
+The current war between Israel and Hamas could directly and indirectly affect our operations.
+For example, the Israel-Hamas war could result in disruptions to the facilities or operations of our third-party suppliers, including, but not limited to, the manufacturing of Keveyis, may result in longer lead times which may cause exports out of Israel to be delayed or restricted or could result in other adverse events (such as damage or destruction to the facility used to manufacture and store Keveyis) which we cannot predict with any certainty.
+Any interruption or other delay in the production or delivery of our supplies could reduce sales of our products and increase our costs and any negative impact of such matters on our third-party suppliers and manufacturers may also have an adverse impact on our results of operations or financial condition.